intuition-dev/intuDocs/devs/slides.md

 ##### Simple starter requirements:
 - There is almost no learning curve.
 JS, HTML and CSS is all you need.
-- If you are already familiar with Sass/scss and templating engines.
+- If you are already familiar with Sass/scss and engines.
 You will ace it.
 - mbake is not even a framework as we don't favour _highy opinionated_ solutions.
 It's both a CLI tool that aims for meta-programming with high productivity  and a library of reusable _framework-agnostic_  web components.

 ---